whiskyechobravo/kerko/docs/getting-started.md

     liking.
 For now, we suggest that you proceed to the next step and get it running.

-5. From the same directory as `Makefile`, run KerkoApp:
+5. From the directory that contains the `Makefile` created at step 1, run
+   KerkoApp:

     ```bash
-    make run
+    make docker-kerko-run
     ```

-    This command should do many things:
+    This command will do many things:

     - Download and install the latest KerkoApp Docker image from DockerHub.
-    - Run the Docker container to have KerkoApp retrieve your data from zotero.org.
+    - Run the Docker container to have KerkoApp synchronize your data from zotero.org.
     - Run the Docker container to launch the KerkoApp server.

-    If your configuration files have errors, the process may be interrupted; if that happens, retry `make run` after correcting the problem.
-Otherwise, if all goes well, you will only have to wait a bit for the data synchronization process to complete.
-This may take a long time if you have a large Zotero library.
+    If this process fails, check the error messages, correct your `.secrets.toml` and `config.toml` files, and then retry the `make docker-kerko-run` command.
+If all goes well, you will only have to wait a bit until the data synchronization process finishes.
+This can take a long time if you have a large Zotero library.

-    Kerko's data will be stored in the `instance` subdirectory.

-    KerkoApp should launch once the synchronization process has completed.
+    After synchronization completes, KerkoApp will launch and wait for HTTP requests.
 When you see the following message in the terminal, proceed to the next step:

     ```
     [INFO] Listening at: http://0.0.0.0:80
     ```

-6. Open <http://localhost:8080/> in your browser and explore the bibliography!
+6. Open <http://localhost:8080/> in your browser and explore your bibliography!

 To stop the KerkoApp server, press ++ctrl+c++ in the terminal where the container is running.

-The next time you execute `make run`, it will find that the image has been already been downloaded and the data synchronized, and thus it will just launch the server.
+The next time you execute `make docker-kerko-run`, Docker will find that the image has been already been downloaded and the data synchronized, and thus it will just launch the server.

 !!! tip "Using the Kerko command line interface (CLI) with Docker"

-    To use Kerko's command line interface, enter this command from the same directory as `Makefile`:
+    To use Kerko's command line interface, enter this command from the directory that contains the `Makefile`:

     ```bash
-    make shell
+    make docker-shell
     ```

     This will start an interactive shell within the Docker container.
 From